DerwenAI/ERKG/README.md

   - use Linux command lines
   - write some code in Python

-In terms of cloud computing budget, this tutorial cost $0.13 total.
+Cloud computing budget: running Senzing in this tutorial cost a total of $0.13 USD.

 ## Set up environment